 This section describes the parameters used in our calibration exercises.
-Our calibration strategy is to match the initial shares of sectoral employment rates, sectoral capital-output ratios, and sectoral GDP ratios; and the rate of decline (increase) of these shares over a 30-year period, as depicted in Table 1.
+Our calibration strategy is to (i) match the initial shares of sectoral employment rates, sectoral capital-output ratios, and sectoral GDP ratios, in Table 1 and (ii) the rate of decline/increase of these shares over a 30 year period as depicted in Table 1

-The initial TFP in the agriculture sector (A_a) is set at 2, while that in the modern sector (A_m) is set at 1.
-The growth rate of agricultural TFP is 1.4, equivalent to 1.4% annual growth; the growth rate of modern TFP is 1.3, equivalent to 1.3% annual growth.
-This reflects that average annual TFP growth was lower in the modern sector in India in its earlier stages of development (Verma 2012).
-In the agriculture production function, a_1 represents the weight of private capital when combined with public capital, and is set at 0.8.
+The initial Total Factor Productivity (TFP) in agriculture (A_a) is set at 2, while that in the modern sector (A_m) is set at 1.
+The growth rate of agricultural TFP is 1.4, equivalent to 1.4 % annual growth; the growth rate of modern TFP is 1.3, equivalent to 1.3% annual growth.
+This reflects that average annual TFP growth was lower in the modern sector in India in its earlier stages of development (Verma (2012)).
+In the agriculture production function, a_1 represents the weight of private capital when combined to public capital, and is set to be 0.8.
 Similarly, a_2 is also set at 0.8.
 This reflects the common observation that private capital is more important than public capital in final goods production.
-The CES parameters, ρ_a and ρ_m , each assume two values: 0.6 and -0.3.
-If $\rho=0.6$, then private capital and public capital are substitutes; if $\rho=-0.3$, then private and public capital are complements.
-In the production function, labor has a power parameter $(1-\theta)$.
+The CES parameters, ρ_a and ρ_m , both assume two values: 0.6 and - 0.3.
+If $\rho = 0.6$, then private capital and public capital are substitutes; if $\rho = -0.3$, then private and public capital are complements.
+In the production function, labor has a power parameter $(1 - \theta)$.
 The crucial distinction in our model between the two sectors is capital intensity.
-In all the experiments below, we assume that the modern sector is more capital intensive than the agriculture sector: $\theta_m=0.5>\theta_a=0.3$.
+In all the experiments below, we assume that the modern sector is more capital intensive than the agriculture sector: $\theta_m = 0.5 > \theta_a = 0.3$

 We now describe the policy parameters.
-The government funding share for agricultural infrastructure, δ_a , is set at 0.5 in the baseline model and assumes values from 0.2 to 0.55 in the experiment.
-The tax rate of agricultural income, τ_a , is 0.2 in the baseline and varies from 0.1 to 0.4 in the experiment.
+The government funding share for agricultural infrastructure, δ_a , is chosen to be 0.5 in the baseline model, and assumes values from 0.2 to 0.55 in the experiment.
+The tax rate of agricultural income, τ_a , is 0.2 in the baseline, and varies from 0.1 to 0.4 in the experiment.
 Similarly, the tax rate on modern sector income, τ_m , is 0.3 in the baseline, and varies from 0.1 to 0.4 in the experiment.
-Government subsidies of agriculture goods prices, ξ , are set at 0.1 in the baseline and range from 0.01 to 0.15 in the experiment.
-Lastly, the labor friction parameter, γ , is set at zero in the baseline, and varies from zero to 0.1 in the experiment.
-These values are summarized in Table 2.
+Government subsidies of agricultural goods prices, ξ , is set at 0.1 in the baseline, but has a varying range of 0.01 to 0.15 in the experiment.
+Lastly, the labor friction parameter, γ , is set at zero in the baseline, and varies from 0 to 0.1 in the experiment.
+These values are summarized in Table 2 below.